Forest Hills–71st Avenue station: History

 The Queens Boulevard Line was one of the first lines built by the city-owned Independent Subway System (IND), and stretches between the IND Eighth Avenue Line in Manhattan and 179th Street and Hillside Avenue in Jamaica, Queens.
-The Queens Boulevard Line was in part financed by a Public Works Administration (PWA) loan and grant of $25 million.
 One of the proposed stations would have been located at 71st Avenue.
 During the late 1920s, in anticipation of the arrival of the subway, land was bought by developers and was built up.
 Zoning laws were changed to allow fifteen-story apartment buildings to be built, and made the neighborhood of Forest Hills a more desirable place to live, especially as it was an express stop.
 Queens Borough President George Harvey predicted that the introduction of the subway to Forest Hills would turn Queens Boulevard into the "Park Avenue of Queens."

+The first section of the line opened on August 19, 1933 from the connection to the Eighth Avenue Line at 50th Street to Roosevelt Avenue in Jackson Heights.
+Later that year, a $23 million loan was approved to finance the remainder of the line, along with other IND lines.
+The remainder of the line was built by the Public Works Administration.
+In 1934 and 1935, construction of the extension to Jamaica was suspended for 15 months and was halted by strikes.
+Construction was further delayed due to a strike in 1935, instigated by electricians opposing wages paid by the General Railway Signal Company.
+By August 1935, work had resumed on the 71st Avenue station and three other stations on the Queens Boulevard Line.
+In August 1936, tracks were installed all the way to 178th Street, and the stations to Union Turnpike were completed.

 On December 31, 1936, the IND Queens Boulevard Line was extended by eight stops, and 3.5 mi, from its previous terminus at Roosevelt Avenue to Union Turnpike, and the 71st Avenue station opened as part of this extension.
+As a result of the extension, areas in Elmhurst were accessible by subway.
+The E train, which initially served all stops on the new extension, began making express stops in April 1937, and local GG trains began serving the extension at the time.